Joint Communication Scheduling and Resource Allocation for Distributed Edge Learning: Seamless Integration in Next-Generation Wireless Networks: Introduction

 The above works however do not take into consideration the practical energy limitations of local devices.
 To address this issue, various resource allocation designs for \ac{WFL} schemes have been proposed.
 Tran et al.~\cite{Tran_WFL_Optimization_2019} established the foundation for an optimization model that considers both time and energy constraints in \ac{WFL} systems.
 Their research presents a joint computational capacity and power allocation for optimizing the energy and time spent.
 Other studies have extended the design to a variety of scenarios, including hierarchical WFL~\cite{Feng_MinMaxOptiHWFL_2022}, multi-cell~\cite{Nguyen_2022_LatencyOpti_blockchainFL, Wu_2024_CostEfficientFLMultiCell}, wireless powered networks-enabled FL~\cite{Poposka_2024_DelayMinFLWPT}, neural network partition split at server and client sides~\cite{Deng_LowLatencyWFL_DNNPartition_2023}, and hybrid local and centralized learning~\cite{Huang_WFLHybridLocalCentral_2023}.
 Yang et al.~\cite{yang_FLenergy_2021}, building upon~\cite{Tran_WFL_Optimization_2019}, incorporated local training accuracy as an additional design variable.
 In~\cite{Xu_2021_LongTermFL}, a joint user scheduling and bandwidth allocation strategy for FL is proposed, taking into account the increased significance of updates throughout the training.
 The aforementioned studies demonstrate the trade-off between learning accuracy, latency and energy, emphasizing the necessity for an accurate characterization of their interdependencies.

 However, all the above works assume rigid resource allocation that remains constant throughout each \ac{CR} of DL.
 If we zoom into an arbitrary \ac{CR}, it is evident that there may exist communication periods with lower communication requirements (downlink communication or when only a few clients are ready to perform uplink transmission), as well as periods that demand significantly higher bandwidth, e.g., when multiple UEs simultaneously need to update their local model updates.
 Depending on the heterogeneity of local computational task load and speeds, clients transmit their models back to the server at different times.
-It is illogical and inefficient to pre-allocate resources to a UE for the whole duration of \ac{CR} if such resources are not needed in a certain time step.
-This work will focus therefore not only on the resource allocation, but also on the \emph{\ac{CS}} problem~\cite{Li_FLCommScheduling_2021}.
+It is illogical and inefficient to pre-allocate resources to a UE for the whole duration of \ac{CR} if such resources are not needed in a certain time slot{, where each time slot represents a schedulable time interval.
+This statement holds unless the neural network model size is so small that the duration of a CR including local computation and communication fits within one schedulable interval}.
+This work will focus therefore not only on the resource allocation, but also on the \emph{\ac{CS}} problem~\cite{Li_FLCommScheduling_2021} for FL tasks when a CR spans multiple schedulable intervals.
 It is important to clarify that the scheduling here does not mean selecting the client for participating in a CR, but rather the time when the \ac{UE} can be ready to do its uplink transmission updates.
 This time can be controlled by adjusting the computational capacity.
 While aforementioned works also tune the computational capacity, they overlook the impact of \acp{CS} due to rigid wireless resource allocation schemes.